Atlantic spadefish

-The Atlantic spadefish (Chaetodipterus faber) is a species of marine fish belonging to the family Ephippidae.
+The Atlantic spadefish (Chaetodipterus faber) is a species of marine ray-finned fish belonging to the family Ephippidae, the spadefishes.
 It is the symbol of the North Carolina Aquariums.

 Taxonomy and etymology

 The scientific name is derived from the Greek word "chaíti" meaning "mane" and "dipteros" meaning "with two fins."
 The Atlantic spadefish belongs to the genus Chaetodipterus, which includes two other species: the West African spadefish (Chaetodipterus lippei) and the Pacific spadefish (Chaetodipterus zonatus).
 The genus Chaetodipterus belongs to the family Ephippidae, which includes spadefish and batfish.

 Chaetodipterus faber is known by numerous other colloquial names, including angelfish, white angelfish, threetailed porgy, ocean cobbler, and moonfish.

 Description

 The disk-shaped body is very deep and compressed, and the snout is blunt.
-There are 9 dorsal spines and 21-24 soft dorsal rays, and there are 3 anal spines and 17-19 anal rays.
+There are 9 dorsal spines and 21–24 soft dorsal rays, and there are 3 anal spines and 17–19 anal rays.
 The second dorsal and anal fins of adults have long, trailing anterior lobes, giving an "angelfish-like" appearance.
 The body is silver in color with irregular black vertical bands that fade gradually with age.
-There are 4-6 black vertical bands on each side, with the first running through the eye and the last running through the caudal peduncle.
+There are 4–6 black vertical bands on each side, with the first running through the eye and the last running through the caudal peduncle.

 The mouth is small, with the maxilla of adults ending beneath the nostrils.
 The teeth are small and brushlike, and there are no teeth on the roof of the mouth.
 The head and fins are covered with ctenoid scales.
 Specimens commonly weigh from 3 to 10 lb, although individuals as large as 20 lb have been recorded.
 Their maximum length is about 36 in.